Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 A parameter list $(p_1, \ldots, \text{vararg }p_i: P_i = v_i, \ldots, p_n)$ means a function may be called with any number of arguments in the i-th position.
 These arguments are represented inside function body $b$ as a value $p_i$ of type, which is the result of [*array type specialization*][Array types] of type $\Array(\outV P_i)$.

-> Important: we also consider variable length parameters to have such types for the purposes of type inference and named parameters.
+> Important: we also consider variable length parameters to have such types for the purposes of type inference and calls with named parameters.
-> TODO(Something else?)

 If a variable length parameter is not last in the parameter list, all subsequent arguments in the function invocation should be specified as named arguments.